Key moments from Cassie Ventura's testimony at Sean "Diddy" Combs' sex trafficking trial

 Violence occurred "frequently"

-In her initial statements before the court, Ventura, now pregnant with her third child and married to the personal trainer Alex Fine, recalled her and Combs' early interactions and how she started to see a different side of him over time.
-She said she met Combs when she was a newly signed singer at 19 years old, but their burgeoning friendship became romantic two years later.
+In her initial statements before the court, Ventura, now pregnant with her third child and married to personal trainer Alex Fine, recalled her and Combs' early interactions and how she started to see a different side of him over time.
+She said she met Combs when she was a newly signed singer at 19, and their burgeoning friendship became romantic two years later.

 She also described his alleged violence throughout their 10-year on-off relationship, recounting instances where he knocked her over, kicked and dragged her, and stomped on her head, causing black eyes and bruises on her body.
 When asked, Ventura said the abuse she endured happened "frequently."